Faen668/Progress-On-The-Path/README.md

 Open up script merger and merge any scripts that require merging, they should in most cases automerge

 # Uninstallation
-Remove modProgressOnThePath and dlcProgressOnThePath from your mods and DLC folder
+Remove modProgressOnThePath and dlcProgressOnThePath from your mods and DLC folder then remove modProgressOnThepath.xml from The Witcher 3\bin\config\r4game\user_config_matrix\pc